Excerpt from the World Pool Association Rules, adapted to the Hua Hin Pool Leagues

 9.10 Standard Fouls

 If the shooter commits a standard foul, play passes to his opponent.
 The cue ball is in hand, and the incoming player may place it anywhere on the playing surface.
-(See 1.5 Cue Ball in Hand)
+(See 1.5 Cue Ball in Hand).
+The following are standard fouls at ten ball:

 6.1 Cue Ball Scratch or off the Table

-6.2 Wrong Ball First The first object ball contacted by the cue ball on each shot must be the lowest-numbered ball remaining on the table.
+6.2 Wrong Ball First: The first object ball contacted by the cue ball on each shot must be the lowest-numbered ball remaining on the table.

 6.3 No Rail after Contact